niyusum/luminescence/docs/repo_reference.md

-# RIKI RPG - Repository Reference
+# Lumen RPG - Repository Reference

 This file provides guidance to anyone when working with code in this repository.

 ## Project Overview

-RIKI RPG is a **production-ready** Discord bot built with discord.py for a maiden collection and progression RPG game.
-The architecture follows strict design principles documented in [docs/riki_law.md](docs/riki_law.md) - **all code must comply with RIKI LAW**.
+Lumen RPG is a **production-ready** Discord bot built with discord.py for a maiden collection and progression RPG game.
+The architecture follows strict design principles documented in [docs/lumen_law.md](docs/lumen_law.md) - **all code must comply with LUMEN LAW**.

 **Stack:** Python 3.11+, discord.py, PostgreSQL (SQLAlchemy/SQLModel), Redis (optional caching)